rtrelease/Jetson-Symbolics-Neuromorphics/chat- Pyke‑GPT-Integration.md

-## CHAT-GPT pyke Knowledge Engine Integration with LMM 3
+## CHAT-GPT pyke Knowledge Engine Integration with LLM 3

 ### USER
 Can you create a python extension for the pyke knowledge engine that will allow it to be used with GPT-OSS LLM?